Course offerings reflect the 2023-2024. One unit of credit equals four semester hours.

 The theological underpinnings of Western art and architecture as they are exemplified in the Early Christian, Byzantine, Romanesque, Gothic, Renaissance and Baroque periods.

-Literary expressions of religious faith and life focusing on personal, devotional and confessional language rather than doctrinal propositions.
-Examples: Augustine’s Confessions, Echkart’s Sermons, Luther’s Christian Liberty, Teresa of Avila’s Interior Castle, Thomas Merton’s New Seeds of Contemplation, Bunyan’s Pilgrim’s Progress and Julian of Norwich.
+The course investigates literary expressions of religious life from diverse cultures focusing on questions of meaning and goals in life rather than doctrinal propositions.
+Some examples of texts to be studied include: Gilgamesh, Bhagavad Gita, Tao Te Ching, Aeschylus’ Prometheus Bound, The Book of Job, Augustine’s Confessions, Echkart’s Sermons, Luther’s On Christian Liberty, Teresa of Avila’s Interior Castle, Thomas Merton’s New Seeds of Contemplation, Julian of Norwich, Hesse’s Siddhartha, Martin Luther King’s Strength to Love, etc.

 This course introduces students to and leads them in a critical examination of the important richness and complexities of African American religious traditions as they bear on the religious, sociopolitical and cultural expressions and experiences in America today.
 Close attention will be given to contemporary issues and options as they are seized and exemplified among various religious movements such as Black Muslims, Black Judaism, Afro-Centric Christianity and the return to African religions.